ASA citation generator

 The author-date system used in the ASA style is based on the Chicago Manual of Style, which includes a brief text citation (enclosed in parentheses) and a complete list of references cited (included at the end of an article, before any appendices).

 Citations in the text include the last name of the author(s) and year of publication.
-Include page numbers when quoting directly from a work or referring to specific passages.
-Identify subsequent citations of the same source in the same way as the first.
+Page numbers are included when quoting directly from a work or referring to specific passages.
+Subsequent citations of the same source are identified in the same way as the first.

 • If the author's name is in the text, follow it with the publication year in parentheses: ..
 Leach (1997) stated that..